-On December 22, 2017, the U.S. government enacted tax legislation referred to as the Tax Cuts and Jobs Act (the "Tax Act").
-The U.S. Securities and Exchange Commission staff issued Staff Accounting Bulletin ("SAB") No. 118, which provides guidance on accounting for the tax effects of the Tax Act.
-SAB 118 provides a measurement period that will not extend beyond one year from the Tax Act enactment date for companies to complete the accounting under Accounting Standards Codification ("ASC") 740.
-Pursuant to this guidance, provisional adjustments were recorded when reasonable estimates could be determined.
+On December 22, 2017, the U.S. government enacted tax legislation referred to as the Tax Cuts and Jobs Act.
+The U.S. Securities and Exchange Commission issued Staff Accounting Bulletin No. 118 (SAB 118), which provides guidance on accounting for income tax effects of the Tax Act.
+SAB 118 provides a measurement period for companies to complete this accounting.
+Pursuant to SAB 118, provisional adjustments were recorded when reasonable estimates could be determined.
 No adjustments were recorded when reasonable estimates could not be determined.
 These provisional estimates will be revised as information becomes available and guidance is issued by the Internal Revenue Service, and changes in Applied's provision for income taxes and effective tax rates could have a material impact on Applied's results of operations and financial condition.